Get Rid of Stain (Limescale) in a Kettle without Wasting Water

 Step 1: A bottle of concentrated lime or lemon juice (citrus acid) will be needed for cleaning the kettle.
-A small bottle of 500 ml can be used for roughly 6-8 cleaning — provided it is not used for making lemonade for drinking.
+One small bottle of 500 ml can be used for roughly 6-8 cleaning — provided it is not used for making lemonade drinks.
 I find this to be much cheaper than getting fresh limes or lemons, which are usually sold in packs or by weight and cannot keep in the fridge for months.

-Step 2: Fill the kettle with water till the full-level mark — leave a little gap for the lime or lemon juice.
+Step 3: Fill the kettle with water till the FULL-level mark.
 The brown stains should all be below the water level.
-Do not go over the FULL-level mark as hot water may spill out of the kettle when boiling.
+Do not go over the FULL-level mark as hot water may spill out of the kettle during boiling.

-Step 3: Add about 3 tablespoons of concentrated lime/lemon juice (depending on the size of the kettle) to the water and put the electric kettle to boil.
+Step 4: Put the electric kettle to boil.
 It is safer to let the water boil fully than to peek inside to check the progress when it is boiling — the 100°C steam can cause second-degree burns.